achouhan93/ClusterChat/README.md

     - Active Assistant: Pose Heuristic questions, guiding users to clarify queries for capturing their intent.
     - Conversational Interaction: Engage in deep discussions through conversational follow-up questions.
     - Query Tools:
-        1. :check_mark: Active Query: Enhancing a query by adding extra content and context.
+        1. :check_mark_button: Active Query: Enhancing a query by adding extra content and context.
 Ask users to specify their interest aread or discipline.
 Thhus, ensuring generated answers are highly relevant by covering nuances not initially mentioned.
         2. Query Rewriting: Rewrite the queries for better clarity and effectiveness.
         3. Query Decomposition: Decomposes the complex query into a series of subqueries, improving precision and efficiency for satisfying responses.
 Process each subquery.
     - Retrieval Tools: